edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 The author maintains his resource and implemetation notes on his home media server.
 You may find some of them of help.

-Disclaimer: Information on the following wiki are there for the author's use and may not be complete or accorate.
+Disclaimer: Information on the following wiki are there for the author's use and may not be complete or accurate.

 - [Author's FTC 2020 Wiki Site](http://zdome.net:/wiki/index.php/FTC_2020)